Ghulam-Muhammad-Ahmad/Task-Manager/README.md

 1. Click the "Delete" button next to the task you want to remove.
 2. Confirm the deletion if prompted.

-## Local Storage
+## Appwrite

-All your data is stored in the browser's local storage, meaning it will persist even if you close the browser or refresh the page.
+All your data is stored in the Appwrite storage, meaning it will persist even if you close the browser or refresh the page.
 To clear all data, you can use the "Clear All Data" button in the settings section of the app.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## Acknowledgements